wynnliam/raycore/README.md

 - If you fail to load a level, the system gets stuck in a loop.
 Ctrl-C, 'P' key, exit button do not work.

+# Roadmap
+raycore is a project that will be on-going.
+That is, I will like to add several features to it that make it a more robust engine.
+As features come up, I'll add them here.
+Furthermore, as features become more fleshed out, I will update them here.
+Roughly speaking, features that become in active development will be moved into Issue Summary.

+With all this said, here is the current laundry list of dream features, ordered roughly by their priority:

+* Clean up what already exists!
+This is the key one because right now, raycore is a mess!
+A lot of it was slapped together, and if we go in with a poor foundation, this thing will inevitably implode.

+* Entities.
+Currently, levels consist of two object types: geometry (walls, floors, ceilings, sky texture), and "things", which are props that are rendered as sprites.
+Entities would be a third object in levels that control some part of game or environment logic.
+These will be player spawn points, sounds, AI, etc.

+* AI.
+This will be a rewrite of an AI system I did a few years ago with An Engine of Ice and Fire (which you can find on my github).
+However, this will be even more simplistic, as I will only include the ability to find a path from two points A to B. Everything beyond that is pretty game-dependent.
+This will essentially be A-star pathfinding.

+* Sound.
+Right now you can render environments, walk around them, and (when Entities are done) do stuff in them.
+But it's like a silent movie.
+I would like to add a robust sound system.
+The plan is to use OpenAL for this, so that I can do 3D sounds.
+Basically, if a gun goes off in one corner of the level, you'll only hear it if you're close to it AND you'll hear it based on its relative position to you.

+* GUI System.
+Basically things like menus and whatnot.
+Like AI, I had a system in An Engine of Ice and Fire that worked fairly well, which I'd like to bring back and spruce up here.
+This is only a neccessity for when there are more game elements to interact with.
+I want to avoid "dangling features" or neat features that I don't do anything with for a long time.

+* Multiplayer.
+I think it'd be very cool to have the ability to connect with other players in a game.
+This is a faaar off dream right now, since integrating it will require a lot of rewriting.
+As such, I'd like to have a more "defined" engine in place before I decide how it integrates into the system.

+This list is subject to change, to say the least.

 # Licensing
 This program is licensed uder the "MIT License".
 Please see the `LICENSE` in the source distribution of this software for license terms.